meteoscientific/website/src/pages/donate.md

 ### Buy DC
 The easiest way to keep the lights on is to just buy DC via [your Console account](https://console.meteoscientific.com/).
 You'll get DC to use for your sensors and it helps pay the overhead around here.

-If you don't plan on ever using Console but you think this is rad, there are 2 other ways to donate/support MetSci.
+If you don't plan on ever using Console but you think this is rad, you could just throw DC straight into the OUI, which keeps the lights on longer.

 ### Fund the OUI